ari961/Budgetify/README.md

 # Budgetify

-This is a budget calculator web platform project
+This is a budget calculator web platform project, using HTML, CSS and Javascript.